sandervandevelde/uwp-iot-device/UwpToIotHub.md

 Let's add a connection to IoT hub and register the app like a real device.

 1. Stop the running app using, if the app is on top, `ALT-F4` or the menu `DEBUG|Stop debugging`
-2. Go to the soltion Explorer to the right.
+2. Go to the solution Explorer to the right.
 You can see the application has one page called MainPage.xaml

     ![alt tag](img/UwpToIotHub/vs-solution-explorer-universal-start.png)
 3. Right click `References` and select `Add Connected Service`